Samsung 970 EVO Plus vs 980: Which is Best?

 Read Speed/Write Speed is important for an SSD because it tells you how fast information can be read from or written to the drive.
 This is important because it affects how quickly your computer can access data from the SSD.

 Well, different capacities have different Read/Write speeds.
-If we take 1TB of each model they are the same which is Read 3500 MB/s and 3000MB/s.
-Here I again quote the performance part of both models here
+If we take 1TB of each model, they are the same: Read 3500 MB/s and 3000MB/s.
+Here I again quote the performance part of both models here.

 Winner: Samsung 970 EVO Plus